About

 ↑ Careful choice of materials help minimise the carbon footprint of a building.

-We understand the gravity of making the best decisions we can and the potential burden of bad ones, or how seemingly small choices can be significant.
-For example, a green roof creates a microclimate for birds and beneficial insects but also reduces internal temperature in summer and insulates in winter.
-Using a building material shipped from overseas will typically have a greater carbon impact than a locally sourced one.
+We understand the gravity of making the best decisions we can, and how seemingly small choices can be significant.
+For example, a green roof increases biodiversity, creating a microclimate for birds and insects but also reduces internal temperature in summer and insulates in winter.
+We will always design to current best practices and seek to understand the consequences of our decisions before we make them.

 The following are just some examples of these principles in use on our projects: